-All staff are encouraged to attend courses that help them to acquire the skills needed to work with SEND pupils and staff are also offered a drop-in session with the SENCo on a weekly basis.
+All staff are encouraged to attend courses that help them to acquire the skills needed to work with SEND pupils and staff.
 Ongoing SEND training also forms an integral part of The West Grantham Church of England Primary Academy's programme of professional development.